Heading to the airport with kids? This post is for you!

 I was a nervous wreck that first time at the airport and on the flight, but now four years and countless flights later I am much more confident that my kids can handle the flight and that if for some reason they cannot, I will be able to handle the situation.

 Also check out Flying With Kids Part Two: On The Plane

 When flying internationally, we usually have to get to the airport 2-3 hours before our flight.
 Going through check in and security with kids and everything that comes with it – stroller, diaper bag, snacks – can be stressful.
 Not to mention occasional delays and missed bedtimes.
 It’s as important to have a plan for what to do at the airport as it is for the rest of the trip.
-So Part One of my Flying with kids tips is all about how to pass the time at the airport.
+So Part One of my Flying with kids tips is all about how to manage the airport with kids.

 We have definitely had our hairy moments and unpleasant tantrums in airports.
 I will be the first to admit that sometimes our kid annoyed the people around us.
 Sometimes the people around annoyed us and our kid (I’m looking at you jerks who are so impatient at security that they feel the need to butt in between our family to shove their backpack or whatever other carry-on crap they have onto the belt when they deem we’re moving too slow.
 I bet these asshats are also the ones who complain about kids at the airport.
 Maybe you should treat everyone with respect, regardless of their age or family situation.
 Rant over).
 Sometimes it wasn’t even our kid having the temper tantrum (oops).

 I’d love to hear your thoughts!
-Leave a comment bellow and tell me what parenting tips and hacks work for you and your kiddos at the airport.
+Leave a comment bellow and tell me what parenting tips and hacks work for you when you’re at the airport with kids.